Convergence analysis of the intrinsic surface finite element method: Introduction

-The ISFEM method is based on piecewise linear approximations of the discrete spaces and relies exclusively on geometric quantities that are intrinsic to the surface by using information related only to the surface mesh and its piecewise affine approximation.
-The main advantage of ISFEM with respect to the embedded approach is that the numerical solution, whether scalar or vector or tensor, is an object intrinsically defined on the surface, avoiding the need to define its extension in $\REAL^3$ and its projection back to the surface.
-In addition, the formulation of the method does not require in principle the explicit knowledge of the parametrization but can be defined directly from a surface triangulation.
-Indeed, the ISFEM formulation in the scalar case requires only the knowledge of the tangent plane at the vertices of the surface triangulation in a form that can be exact, by means of the knowledge of the parametrization, or approximate, i.e., starting from point data.
-The embedding of the surface $\SurfDomain$ in $\REAL^3$ is used exclusively in the definition of the basis functions.
-These are calculated by projecting onto local tangent planes a first order polynomial defined either in the ambient space or on a local chart.
-All the other ingredients of the ISFEM scheme use intrinsic geometric quantities supposed to be known at the vertices of the surface triangulation.
-As a consequence, the method can freely use different embeddings (metrics), can be adapted to multiple charts if available, and, unlike SFEM or other approaches(see e.g.~\cite{art:Nestler2019}), can be extended with few and straight-forward modifications to vector and tensor-valued PDEs .
+The ISFEM method is based on piecewise linear approximations of the discrete spaces and relies exclusively on geometric quantities that are intrinsic to the surface.
+The main advantage of ISFEM with respect to other embedded approaches is that the numerical solution, whether scalar, vector, or tensor, is an object intrinsically defined on the surface, avoiding the need to define its extension in $\REAL^3$ and its projection back to the surface.
+In addition, the ISFEM formulation in the scalar case requires only the knowledge of the tangent plane at the vertices of the surface triangulation in a form that can be exact, by means of the knowledge of the parametrization, or approximate, i.e., starting from point data.
+The embedding of the surface $\SurfDomain$ in $\REAL^3$ is used exclusively in the definition of the basis functions, which are defined by lifting onto local tangent planes the first order polynomials defined either in the ambient space or on a local chart.
+As a consequence, the method can freely use different embeddings (metrics), can be adapted to multiple charts if available, and, unlike SFEM or other approaches (see e.g.~\cite{art:Nestler2019,art:Praetorius2024}), can be extended with few and straight-forward modifications to vector and tensor-valued PDEs (see~\cite{art:Praetorius2024} for the vector-valued case).